pdp11/Dazzle-Dart/README.md

 of a kind display system by Tom Knight.
 It's based on the short story [*"Bullard Reflects"*](https://gutenberg.ca/ebooks/jamesonm-bullard06bullardreflects/jamesonm-bullard06bullardreflects-00-h.html) by Malcom Jameson.
-The source for the ACM SIGCUE article [*"Dazzle
-dart: reflections on computer
+The game was mentioned in AI memo 356 [*Logo Progress Report 1973-1975*](AIM-356.pdf); see section 2.5.2.
+The source for the ACM SIGCUE article [*"Dazzle dart: reflections on computer games"*](https://dl.acm.org/citation.cfm?doid=1216479.1216482) is included.
-games"*](https://dl.acm.org/citation.cfm?doid=1216479.1216482) is
-included.